wwake/EGTest/README.md

     _ assertFunction: (EG<Input, Output>) -> ()) {...}
 ```

 **`check() throws`** - like check(), but allows you to call an assertion that might fail.
-Usually, prefer the variadic form, but you have the array form if you need it.
+Usually, prefer the variadic form, but you have the array form if you need it.

 ```
   func check<Input, Output>(